 - Health Records Act (Vic) Statutory Guidelines on Research issued for the purposes of Health Privacy Principles 1.1 (e) (iii) & 2.2 (g) (iii)

 - Privacy and Data Protection Act 2014 (Vic)

 33. Can I use ‘opt out’ consent for my research?

 'Opt out' consent needs careful consideration as to what is meant.
 As well, you should first consider why you should obtain opt-in consent for what is proposed.

-'Opt out' consent is given some definition in Chapter 2.3 of the National Statement.
+'Opt out' consent is given some definition in Chapter 2.3 of the National Statement on Ethical Conduct in Human Research (2007) - updated 2018.
 "The opt-out approach is a method used in recruitment of participants where information is provided to the potential participant regards the research and their involvement and their participation is presumed unless they take action to decline to participate."
 Note that timely, relevant and understandable information is still needed that would enable an individual to opt out.

 A number of elements need to be considered if an 'opt out' consent proposal is either legally and/or ethically acceptable.
 You need to take careful note of what is outlined in Chapter 2.3 of the National Statement re qualifying or waiving conditions for consent.

 Caution: bear in mind that there are or may be legal constraints with regard to any opt out consent, such as application of Guidelines issued under Privacy legislation.

 H. Research involving children or young people who are under 18 years old